Rhys Ifans

 Rhys Ifans and Anna Friel

 After that, Rhys did not publicize any new relationships.
 Ifans has never been married and has no children.
-Additionally, the actor avoids social media despite fans urging him to join.
+The actor also stays off social media despite fan pressure to join.

 Rhys Ifans Now